-lowa residents, eligible institutions, and the Commission will benefit from the rulemaking since it clarifies the processes by which lowans will apply for and qualify for the scholarship, while also illustrating the duties of the eligible institutions, the Commission, and applicants in the administration of the scholarship.
+lowa residents, eligible institutions, and the Commission will benefit from the rulemaking since it clarifies the consistent processes by which lowans will apply for and qualify for the scholarship, while also illustrating the duties of the eligible institutions, the Commission, and applicants in the administration of the scholarship.
+In addition, the rulemaking ensures the integrity of the program through periodic compliance reviews and details the process used to align high-demand occupations with programs of study offered by eligible institutions and the application process for institutions to participate in the program.